Protagonist: Amanda, with amazing legs

 Action: gets married

-The other side of Amanda’s disadvantage were her revolting features.
-Her hair was dishwater blonde.
-On good days it looked like a brillo pad that was perched upon a square shaped head.
-Her tiny poop brown eyes were miles apart.
-Her eyebrows could be mistaken for miniature brown fuzzy caterpillars.
+The other side of Amanda’s disadvantage was her appearance.
+Her hair was dishwater blonde and looked like a Brillo pad that was perching upon a square shaped head.
+Her tiny eyes were miles apart.
+Her eyebrows had been mistaken for miniature brown fuzzy caterpillars more than once.
 Her nose was average but the nickel size hairy mole at the end ruined any chance it had of being nondescript.
 The poor thing always gave off the impression that she was sucking on a lemon because her lips were short and thin.
-Her giraffe-like neck transformed into linebacker shoulders and her boobs fit in a training bra.
+Her giraffe-like neck transformed into linebacker worthy shoulders.
 She was rocking a total Santa Claus belly; it even shook like a bowl of jelly!
-She had wide hips and butt cheeks that were as flat and floppy as a deflated balloon.
+She had wide hips and where a big bubble butt should have been… she had cheeks that were as flat and floppy as a deflated balloon.
 Ending things off on a positive note, Amanda had amazing legs.
 They were long and shapely.
-They made Tina Turner’s legs look dull and comparison and that’s saying something.
-Unfortunately for Amanda, her goddess-like legs ended in hobbit feet.
+They made Tina Turner’s legs look dull and comparison.
+Unfortunately for Amanda, her goddess-like legs connected to hobbit feet.
 They were fat, hairy, nasty things.
 Thank the stars she usually kept them covered.
-Once, she made the mistake of wearing sandals and a child ran in fear, screaming and crying about two evil Snuffaluffaguses eating a lady’s feet.
+Once, she made the mistake of wearing Birkenstock sandals and a child actually ran in fear.